 Sixth

-A major 6th chord is identical to the minor 7th of the relative key (albeit in a different inversion)
+A major 6th chord is identical to the minor 7th of the relative key (albeit often in a different inversion)

 - ex.
 C6 is the same as Am7